ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

 Mocked API returns are being created using Playwright <i>route.fulfill</i> function.
 This function mocks any of the API calls.

-Current existing tests include:

-- Search teams functionality
-  - under Copilot > Team Usage > Search Teams

-- Tech Radar
-  - Infrastructure (AWS/GCP)
-    - Check that AWS and GCP blips exist
-    - Check projects do exist using AWS and GCP
-    - Check that no projects for another cloud provider - Oracle do not appear in the AWS and GCP blips
-  - Languages
-    - Check that Javascript/TypeScript language exist
-    - Check projects that exist that use Javascript and TypeScript.
-    - Check that Java language exist
-    - Check projects that exist that use Java

 Run the following to run the tests:

 ```bash